indie/qmec/README.md

           ALL COLONIAL CONTRACTS AND DEEDS HAVE ALREADY BEEN INVALIDATED. _Your_ ackowledgement of the
-          invalidity of your colonial world view can be done with an indigenous people´s native language.
+          invalidity of your colonial world view can be done with respect to an indigenous people´s native language.

           Get ready to listen twice as hard as you speak.

-          Fascistbook´s abuses and assaults on Turtle Island needed stopped; indigenous peoples are not its lab rats for government-subsidized psychological
+          Fascistbook´s abuses and assaults on Turtle Island needed stopped; indigenous peoples are not its lab rats all of the things resulting in the ongoing and murderous genocides.
-          experiments, public schools, foster care, manufactured
-          poison, sports mascots, and other murderous genocides.

           All participants of the corrupt social network are accelerating the